Jane H. Hill: Linguistic anthropology and socio-linguistics

 Outside of indigenous languages, Hill's other works often focused on the everyday uses of language in American society.
 Much of this work examined the way White Americans use language to subtly retain power and control.
 Hill's book Language, Race and White Public Space and her article "The Everyday Language of White Racism" discuss how White Americans use racial slurs, linguistic appropriation, and other rhetorical techniques to mark other ethnolinguistic groups as disordered and to imply a standard of whiteness.
 These works, and others by Hill, investigate how language can be used to obtain social or political capital, often by preventing others from obtaining it.

 Hill's seminal contribution to the discussion of language and racism is her analysis of Mock Spanish, where white monolingual English speakers use preset, often grammatically incorrect Spanish phrases.
-Examples of Mock Spanish include Arnold Schwarzenegger's famous line in the movie Terminator: "Hasta la vista, baby," which is invoked in the title of Hill's 1993 publication "Hasta la vista baby: Anglo Spanish in the American Southwest".
+Examples of Mock Spanish include Arnold Schwarzenegger's famous line in the Terminator movies: "Hasta la vista, baby", which is invoked in the title of Hill's 1993 publication "Hasta la vista baby: Anglo Spanish in the American Southwest".
 Hill noted the disconnect between this linguistic behavior and the social climate of monolingual language policy and education and anti-immigrant sentiment.
 She concluded that Mock Spanish, though seemingly benign, is used to "index and reproduce deep prejudices against Mexicans and Spanish speakers".
 Research on Mock Spanish was continued by Hill, Jennifer Roth-Gordon, Rusty Barrett, and Lauren Mason Carriss.
 The core theory has been extended to describe Mock Asian, Mock Ebonics, and others.

 Hill's sociolinguistic work is not limited to English speakers, and works such as Speaking Mexicano: Dynamics of Syncretic Language in Central Mexico (co-authored with husband Kenneth C. Hill) and "The voices of Don Gabriel: Responsibility and self in a modern Mexicano narrative" address similar topics in the context of Nahuatl/Mexicano.

 Hill's extensive work on endangered languages, as well as her broad interests across the fields of linguistics and anthropology have elicited comparison to Franz Boas, one of the most prominent figures in linguistic anthropology.
-In 2009, Hill was given the Franz Boas Award by the American Anthropological Association, and her work was cited repeatedly in Christopher Ball's "Boasian Legacies in Linguistic Anthropology: A Centenary Review of 2011," published in American Anthropologist in 2012.
+In 2009, Hill was given the Franz Boas Award by the American Anthropological Association, and her work was cited repeatedly in Christopher Ball's "Boasian Legacies in Linguistic Anthropology: A Centenary Review of 2011", published in American Anthropologist in 2012.